ParijatDhar97/iamparijatdhar/README.md

 # iamparijatdhar
-This is my portfolio website which compiles my experiences and ideas.
+This is my portfolio website which compiles my vivid experiences and ideas.
+Let's connect!